manieshablakey/barcelona-demographics/README.md

-This dataset was obtained from Kaggle.
-There are a total of 16 datasets that contain information on demography, accidents and transport in Barcelona.
-This notebook extracts data from here to present an overview of Barcelona demographics in 2017.
+There are a total of 16 datasets here (source: Kaggle) that contain information on demography, accidents and transport in Barcelona.
+This notebook extracts information from these datasets to present an overview of Barcelona demographics in 2017.
 The exceptions are: 1) the most frequent names & 2) most frequent baby names datasets- as neither contains 2017 information.
 A general summary is presented for both these datasets.)

 1) births.csv.
 Births by nationalities and by neighbourhoods of the city of Barcelona (2013-2017).
 2) deaths.csv.
 Deaths by quinquennial ages and by neighbourhoods of the city of Barcelona (2015-2017).